NOTE: You need HubSpot Professional/Enterprise in order to leverage this feature.

 When you design a lead management process at your organization, best practice is to include service level agreements (SLAs) between marketing, sales, and business development to clearly establish expectations.
 One of the line items you may want to include in that SLA is how long a lead can sit in each stage of your funnel.
 For example, the sales team may agree to follow up with demo requests from targeted accounts within two hours.

-The next piece you’ll want to map out with your team is how long a lead can stay a Marketing Qualified Lead (MQL) before they move backwards.
+The next piece you’ll want to map out with your team is how long a lead can stay a marketing qualified lead (MQL) before they move backward.
 If someone becomes an MQL today and then does nothing for six months, your team probably doesn’t want to consider them an MQL any more.

 “If they’re not doing anything, we don’t want to mark them as an MQL forever.”